apache/flink/docs/setup/building.md

 In addition you need **Maven 3** and a **JDK** (Java Development Kit).
 Flink requires **at least Java 7** to build.
 We recommend using Java 8.

+*NOTE: Maven 3.3.x can build Flink, but will not properly shade away certain dependencies.
+Maven 3.0.3 creates the libraries properly.
+To build unit tests with Java 8, use Java 8u51 or above to prevent failures in unit tests that use the PowerMock runner.*

 To clone from git, enter:

 ~~~bash